NSFW (Tyga album)

 NSFW is the eighth studio album by American rapper Tyga.
 It was released on February 7, 2025, by Tyga's own label Last Kings Records and Empire Distribution.
 It contains guest appearances from Mike Sherm, Big Sean, Flo Milli, Lil Wayne, Shenseea, Cher, Lil Tjay, and Ty Dolla Sign.
 Production was handled by various record producers including Lee Major, Sean Momberger, Diego Ave and DJ Swish.
 It was originally intended to be released on January 31, 2025, but was eventually pushed back for February 7, 2025.
 It was supported by the singles "Slave" and "Pop It Off".

 Background

-On December 6, 2024, Tyga released the debut single of the album entitled Slave which samples "I'm a Slave 4 U" by Britney Spears.
+On December 6, 2024, Tyga released the first single from the album, "Slave", which samples "I'm a Slave 4 U" by Britney Spears.

-On December 19, 2024, he revealed the cover, title and release date for the upcoming album.
+On December 19, 2024, he revealed the cover, title and release date for the album.

-On January 24, 2025, he released the second single of the album entitled Pop It Off which features Lil Wayne.
+On January 24, 2025, he released the second single from the album, "Pop It Off", which features Lil Wayne.

-On February 7, 2025, he released the album which marks his first solo release since June 2019.
+On February 7, 2025, he released the album, his first solo release since June 2019.